MarcGueury/oci-genai-agent-ext-lab/0-intro/intro.md

 # Introduction

 ## About This Workshop
-We will extend the features of Oracle Generative AI Agent RAG using Terraform.
+We will extend the features of Oracle Generative AI Agent RAG.
 The sample code will allow
 - to search documents like Word/Excel, Images, Video, Audio or Websites (using sitemaps)
 - to build a custom user interface with:
     - Oracle Digital Assistant
     - APEX
     - A python library Streamlit
+- run ingestion automatically.

+The installation uses Terraform.

 We’ll be able to search documents like:
 - Video and Audio files using OCI Speech